Chmod351/radar-osint/README.md

 `IMPORTANT: If your distribution cannot find a specific package, search for the binary name.
 The installer checks for the command's existence in your $PATH, not the distribution's package name.`

+once downloaded searchsploit execute on your terminal `searchsploit -u` to update it db

 ### Then execute the installer